-Input variables can be referred to as explanatory variables in a model development process, as they are the features or predictors used to explain variations in the target variable (dependent variable).
+Input variables can be referred to as explanatory variables in a model development process, as they are the features or predictors used to explain variations in the target variable (dependent variable).The explanatory variables are the factors used to predict the likelihood of fraudulent transactions.
+These variables help the model identify patterns and anomalies that indicate potential fraud.
+Some key explanatory variables in the SecurLOCK Predict model include:

+Transaction Amount: The value of the transaction can be a significant indicator, as an unusual amount may trigger suspicion.

+Transaction Location: The geographical location where the transaction occurs is analyzed, especially if it deviates from the cardholder's usual locations.

+Time of Transaction: The time at which a transaction is made can be crucial, with transactions occurring at odd hours potentially raising red flags.

+Merchant Category: The type of merchant where the transaction takes place is considered, as certain categories may have higher fraud risks.

+Device Information: Data about the device used for the transaction, this information can help identify suspicious activities.

+Previous Fraud Incidents: Historical data on past fraud incidents involving the cardholder or similar transactions are used to enhance detection accuracy.

 The key input data from an EWB perspective is the card transaction details.
 Since FIS is the payment processor, anytime a cardholder makes a transaction, card present or card not present, FIS receives the transaction details including dollar amount, merchant name, etc.

-In FICO, the data specification document (“FFM6.xDataSpec.Debit.pdf”) provides a comprehensive list of required data elements for the model scoring engine.
-These data elements may be used separately or to create derived variables for the model.
-Model variables are included based on their statistical significance and benefit to model performance.

-Please refer to “FICO Falcon Model Governance US Debit v26 (v2.0)” and “FICO Falcon Model Governance US Credit v29 (v2.0)” for further details.

 2.1.4 Data Limitations